belangeo/pyo/doc-sphinx/source/tutorials/pyoobject2.rst

 Step 1 - Declaring the class
 ------------------------------

-We will create a new class called RingMod with PyoObject as its parent class.
+We will create a new class called Flanger with PyoObject as its parent class.
 Another good habit is to put a __doc__ string at the beginning of our classes.
 Doing so will allow other users to retrieve the object's documentation with the standard python help() function.